 How Long Do Crowns & Bridges Last?

 Both dental crowns and dental bridges are a great option for long-term smile restoration.
 Dental crowns have a very long lifespan.
-You can expect your crown to last you at least 15+ years with proper placement and care.
+You can expect your crown to last you between 10 and 15 years with proper placement and care.
 By brushing and flossing regularly and seeing Dr. Michael Walton for a cleaning every six months, you can make sure you maximize the lifespan of your crown.

 Fixed dental bridges also have a long lifespan.
 For most patients, the lifespan of their bridge will be about 10-15 years.
 After this time, the bridge may be worn down or loose, and will likely require replacement.

 Dental Bridges vs. Dental Implants – Comparing Your Options

 Wondering if dental bridges or dental implants are a better option for you?
 Compared to dental bridges, implants do have a number of unique benefits.

 - Longer lifespan – Dental implants typically last 30+ years with proper care, which means they have a much longer lifespan compared to dental bridges.

 - Does not require removal of healthy enamel – A dental bridge requires you to have two healthy teeth trimmed to make room for the abutment crowns.
 This is not required by an implant, however.
 This means you can preserve more of your natural enamel.

 - More natural look and feel – Dental implants are less bulky than dental bridges.